kyhau/docker-notebook/docker-networking.md

    bridge, a VLAN, etc. A Network is a collection of endpoints that have connectivity between them.
    Endpoints that are not connected to a network do not have connectivity on a network.

-### CNM provides the following contract between networks and containers.
+### CNM provides the following contract between networks and containers

 1. All containers on the same network can communicate freely with each other.
-1. Multiple networks are the way to segment traffic between containers and should be supported by all drivers.
+1. An endpoint is added to a network sandbox to provide it with network connectivity.
 1. Multiple endpoints per container are the way to join a container to multiple networks.
-1. An endpoint is added to a network sandbox to provide it with network connectivity.
+1. Multiple networks are the way to segment traffic between containers and should be supported by all drivers.

 ### CNM Driver Interfaces

 1. **Network Drivers (Native or Remote)**

     Docker Network Drivers provide the actual implementation that makes networks work.
     They are pluggable so that different drivers can be used and interchanged easily to support different use cases.

     Multiple network drivers can be used on a given Docker Engine or Cluster concurrently, but each Docker network